jianhuizhai/pythonLearning/advanced/cython/readme.md

 * IPython use `cythonmagic` extention.

+__Now, we will have a look at how to write a `setup.py` script.__
+By writing a setup.py script, we can compile the `.pyx` file directly to an extension module.
+To compile our `hello.pyx` example, we can write a minimal `setup.py` containing the following code:

 #### One thing we should note that
 * examples are taken from Python documentation or Python high performance (book).